PerryRhodan/TTSDK-Core/README.md

 # TTSDK-Core

+For most of these functionalities there are more comprehensive ways to achieve things, but I found some of this useful for simplicity reasons.

 #### Abstraction - IDed
   Assigns a unique ID to the instance of an extending class.
   This is achieved by keeping count of the current highest id